 "They won't fuck with us again"

 On a cold winter morning in December 1995, the bodies of three men were discovered inside a parked Range Rover situated down a small farm track in the village of Rettendon in Essex, England.
 The victims, who had all been shot dead, were soon identified as three violent drug dealers and members of a notorious gang known as the “Essex Boys”.

 These men would go on trial at the Old Bailey in 1998, where they were implicated by an accomplice and received terms of life imprisonment.
 When details of the heavy-handed methods of Operation Century became public knowledge, Essex Police were forced to defend the unconventional covert operation in the face of mounting criticism.

 In the small village of Rettendon, Essex, 47-year-old Ken Jiggins knocked on the door of his friend, farmer Peter Theobald, to help him feed the 800 pheasants kept in fields at the 130-acre farm.
 Theobald ran a shooting range, and the birds needed to be fed twice a day.

 Theobald had to scrap thick ice from the windows of his Land Rover, and as they drove across the field, situated 300 yards away, they noticed another vehicle.
-It was metallic blue Range Rover, parked in front of a locked gate leading to an angler’s carp pond near the shooting area.
+It was a metallic blue Range Rover, parked in front of a locked gate leading to an angler’s carp pond near the shooting area.

-Despite the ice, the windows on the Range Rover were clear, and they could see two men sat in the front seats.
+Despite the ice, the windows on the Range Rober were clear, and they could see two men sat in the front seats.
 Mr. Jiggins would later say he thought they were asleep, and suspected they might be poachers.
 As he jumped out to ask them to move, he tapped on the window then shouted, “there are two dead men here.”

-Whilst he used his mobile phone to alert police, Theobald moved closer to check.

-It was then he saw another dead man slumped across the back seat.
+Whilst he used his mobile phone to alert police, Theobald moved closer to check and saw another dead man slumped across the back seat.
 As he looked more closely at the driver, he noticed both his hands were still on the steering wheel and later he learned, his foot was still pressed on the brake.

-Despite the 50-year-old detective enjoying his day off, he quickly assumed the lead in investigation.
+Despite the 50-year-old detective enjoying his day off, he quickly assumed the lead in the investigation.
 Dibley had headed more than 25 murder investigations in the previous five years, two of which had remained unsolved.

-Throughout 1995, he had cleared up 10 murders in the previous months, but the Rettendon murders investigation would be his first triple murder inquiry, but also his biggest and last case as he was due to retire at the end of April after serving for 32 years in the force.
+Throughout 1995, he had cleared up 10 murders in the previous months, but the Rettendon investigation would be his first triple murder inquiry, but also his biggest and last case as he was due to retire at the end of April after serving for 32 years in the force.

 Rise of the Foot Soldier – Rettendon Murder re-enactment